hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 2. Sarikaya, A., Gleicher, M., & Szafir, D. A. (2018, June).
 [Design factors for summary visualization in visual analytics](https://onlinelibrary.wiley.com/doi/pdf/10.1111/cgf.13408).
 In *Computer Graphics Forum* (Vol. 37, No. 3, pp. 145-156).

- and examined 1) whether this taxonomy covers (randomly selected) visualizations in the visualization field, and 2) how these taxonomies interact.

 This is an innovative study.
-The author came up with a taxonomy of data summarization.
+The author came up with a taxonomy of data summarization and examined 1) whether this taxonomy covers (randomly selected) visualizations in the visualization field, and 2) how these taxonomies interact..
 They think that there are four major methods of data summarization: aggregation, subsampling, filtering, and projection.
 When choosing from these four methods, a designer can consider these factors: purpose, task, and data.
 Therefore, there are four factors of summarization in visualization: methods, purpose, tasks, and data types.

 The authors then did a content analysis on randomly selected publications.
 They wanted to study whether the taxonomy proposed in this paper are well represented by the randomly selected publications, and what are the proportions (for example, how many papers used aggregation method).
 They also examined how these four factors interact.
 For example, in visualizations that used the summarization method of aggregation, what are the tasks and data types in these visualizations.

-The interactive system affiliated with this paper is super cool: https://graphics.cs.wisc.edu/Vis/vis_summaries/
+The interactive system affiliated with this paper is super cool: [https://graphics.cs.wisc.edu/Vis/vis_summaries/](https://graphics.cs.wisc.edu/Vis/vis_summaries/).

 ## 2022-04-13 (Completed on 2022-04-19)